 Approval is typically required for some classes.
 Thesis registration is open only to students who have filed an approved thesis proposal with the Office of Graduate Studies and have been admitted to Candidacy.
 Practicum is typically reserved for library/media students working on their 902 initial license.
 Internship is for those students who wish to gain field experience in an area in which they are not currently employed.
 Independent study is for areas in which we do not offer course work.
 If you need to be registered for any of these classes, contact our department program assistant, Mary Bartelt (firstname.lastname@example.org, 920-424-0339)

 Independent study registration requires the filing of an Independent Study Contract Form and development of objectives, activities and outcomes for the class.
 You may select a 1, 2, or 3 credit experience.
-Up to 6 hours of independent study may be applied to your degree.
+Up to 6 credits of independent study may be applied to your degree.
 Each credit hour of independent study course work should equal 50 hours of effort.
 You should meet with the Program Coordinator or class instructor the semester before your independent study to take care of the planning details.
 You can find the independent study contract form on the Office of Graduate Studies Forms and Policies page.

 Transfer of Credits

 Transfer credit is course credit earned at another institution that is accepted into your program here.
 Credit earned prior to program admission will be evaluated at the time of admission.
 Students who have been admitted to the graduate program and wish to take course work at another institution should enroll as a Guest Matriculate at that institution and secure prior approval from the Program Coordinator if you hope to apply these credits to your program.
 At the conclusion of the course you will need to have an official transcript sent to the Office of Graduate Studies.

 Criteria for accepting credits include:

 Middle of Program

 Submit your Admission to Candidacy form (between 9 and 21 credits). — see Grad Studies, Forms page